 …..
 The view from the arbour where you look down into a small amphitheatre.

-On the topside of amphitheatre is the cottage garden area.
+On the top side of the amphitheatre is the cottage garden area.
 We have

 supply of sullage water.
 Since September 2014 we have put down a bore